dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Honesty is the first chapter in the book of wisdom.**
+**We last longer if we compete against ourselves for the good of others instead of competing against others for the good of ourselves.**

-Thomas Jefferson
+Simon Sinek